Country Guide: Serbia

 - Document certifying that the engine of the vehicle is at least “EURO III” (must be issued in Serbia and in Serbian)

-- Diplomatic Protocol (Diplomats) / Certificate from the Serbian Business Register Agency attesting that shipper is not the owner, founder, or legal representative of the company in Serbia
+- Diplomatic protocol (diplomats) / certificate from the Serbian Business Register Agency attesting that the owner of the goods is not the owner, founder, or legal representative of the company in Serbia

 - The type, model, chassis serial number, engine number, engine volume (ccm), engine power (KW), and vehicles details must be included on the original OBL.